 Therefore, simply putting FMLA rights language in a handbook does not cover an employer’s notice obligations to its employees.

 There are 3 documents an employer must give to every employee, when he/she identifies the need for leave that may potentially beFMLA qualifying:

 The FMLA is a very specific law and there are significant protections built in to protect employees.
 You may not even know that there are these type of protections available to you.
 Clearly, some employers don’t know how to comply with the FMLA either.
-Therefore, if you are having a particular situation at work involving the FMLA, and you want us to take a closer look at no cost, feel free to call us at 866-344-9243 (WAGE), or at firstname.lastname@example.org.
+Therefore, if you are having a particular situation at work involving medical leave and want a Florida FMLA attorney to take a closer look at no cost, reach out.